-These common enough feelings and terms here – heartbreak, genius, confession, touch – and yet Whyte renders them anew.
+These feelings and terms are common enough—heartbreak, genius, confession, touch—and yet Whyte renders them anew.

-Trained as a marine biologist and naturalist, Whyte instils physical, natural and even primal attributes to things.
-Like American poet, Wendell Berry who has spent a life farming, Whyte’s writing is rooted outside of contemporary and cosmetic context, and thus, easy to enter.
+Trained as a marine biologist and naturalist, Whyte instils physical, natural, and even primal attributes to things.
+Like American poet Wendell Berry’s, who has spent a life farming, Whyte’s writing is rooted outside of contemporary and cosmetic context and is, thus, easy to enter.

 Confession is a stripping away of protection, the telling of a truth which might once have seemed like a humiliation, become suddenly a gateway, an entrance to solid ground.

-Like Japanese author Jun’ichiro Tanizaki who believed beauty emanates from our daily and worldly needs and necessities, Whyte writes in Consolations that poetry that originates in “the conversational nature of reality.”
+Like Japanese author Jun’ichiro Tanizaki, who believed beauty emanates from our daily and worldly needs and necessities, Whyte writes in Consolations that poetry originates in “the conversational nature of reality.”

 Gratitude is not a passive response to something we have been given, gratitude arises from paying attention, from being awake in the presence of everything that lives within and without us.

 Neurologist and author Oliver Sacks, who, nearing death, wrote a few essays on life called “Gratitude”, would have agreed.
 His essays radiated energy.
 “I am now face to face with dying, but I am not finished with living,” Sacks wrote.

 The reclamation of words is quite common now.
 (Read more from Mark Strand, Denise Levertov, Dani Shapiro).
 Words are collected, owned, held close to the chest, ready to do battle, ready to express our innermost sensitivities.